 - dozens of sites to visit and puzzles to solve

-Internet previews of the game appeared in June '97 on the Amiga Nutta and Amiga Flame websites.
+Internet previews of NOTHINGNESS appeared in June 1997 on the Amiga Nutta and Amiga Flame websites.

-The developers stated in the demo archive (released early '97) that the game was about 80% complete, but no mention was made of who was going to publish it or whether they had even signed with a commercial publisher.
+The developers stated in the NOTHINGNESS (demo) archive - released in early 1997 - that the game was about 80% complete, but no mention was made of who was going to publish it or whether they had even signed with a commercial publisher.
 Overall, the game appeared to receive very little pre-release coverage and, unsurprisingly, it is unknown why it was never released.